OPS-E2E-PPE/VBA-Docs/api/Project.groupcriteria.md

 ---
-title: GroupCriteria Object (Project) ms.prod: project-server ms.assetid: b19beefb-bfe2-54ba-0835-11624e92bafc
+title: GroupCriteria object (Project) ms.service: project-server ms.assetid: b19beefb-bfe2-54ba-0835-11624e92bafc
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# GroupCriteria Object (Project)
+# GroupCriteria object (Project)

 Contains a collection of **[GroupCriterion](Project.GroupCriterion.md)** objects.

 ## Remarks

 For groups where the group hierarchy can be maintained and cell color can be a hexadecimal value, use the **[GroupCriteria2](Project.groupcriteria2.md)** collection object.